-➽ Been there, done that.
+Been there, done that.
 In my first year of business, I handled sales, marketing, web design and accounting.
-Oh, I also took out the trash and mopped the floor.
-At some point, it became clear that I couldn’t do it all, so I enlisted help from people closest to me who wanted me to succeed.
+Oh, and I also took out the trash and mopped the floor.
+At some point, it became clear that I couldn’t do it all.
+So I enlisted help from the people closest to me who wanted me to succeed.

 But eventually the generosity of friends and family wears out, and you’ve got to hire help.

-To figure out the best arrangement for your needs, first determine what duties must be handled by you alone and then what duties you can delegate to someone else.
+To figure out the best arrangement for your needs, first determine the duties you must handle.
+Then figure out what duties you can delegate to someone else.

 It’s a mistake to assume that hourly workers are capable of performing only menial tasks.
-Ask what they are interested in learning and tackling.
+Ask what they have an interest in learning and tackling and delegate those tasks to them.
 People love to be challenged, especially when there’s an incentive built in and when they feel appreciated and valued.

-Alternately, create an internship or apprentice program.
-If you feel you can teach someone valuable skills about running a business (not simply to obtain free labor, which is illegal) and also to provide support to you, consider it a viable option.
-Such an opportunity might appeal to students as well as to adults returning to the workforce who seek current experience for beefing up their résumés.
+Alternatively, create an internship or apprentice program.
+If you feel you can teach someone valuable skills about running a business (not simply obtain free labor, which is illegal) and also how to provide the support you need, consider it a viable option.
+Such an opportunity might appeal to students, as well as adults returning to the workforce and seeking current experience to beef up their résumés.